-Traditional and popular music also feature in our programmes to provide another form of auditory tribute to diversity and humanity’s rich musical heritage
+Traditional and popular music also feature in our programs, offering another form of sonic tribute to the diversity of humanity’s rich musical heritage.

-Founded in 2014, Alkymia is accredited by the DRAC Auvergne-Rhône-Alpes, supported by the Auvergne-Rhône-Alpes Region and the city of Lyon.
-The Ensemble runs a project at Les Grandes Voisines, a social ‘third place’ in Lyon.
-Alkymia also receives support from Spedidam, CNM, Adami, Maison de la Musique Contemporaine, and Sacem.
-The Ensemble is a member of Égalité H/F AURA and FEVIS.
+Founded in 2014, Alkymia is affiliated with DRAC AURA and supported by the City of Lyon.
+The ensemble runs a project at the third-place venue Les Grandes Voisines, receives funding from the Auvergne-Rhône-Alpes Region, Spedidam, Adami, Maison de la Musique Contemporaine, Sacem and CNM, and is a member of the Fédération des Arts Partagés and FEVIS.

 Mariana Delgadillo Espinoza